DataDog/integrations-core/haproxy/README.md

 ##### Metric collection
 To configure this check for an Agent running on a host:

-1. Edit the `haproxy.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your HAProxy metrics.
-See the [sample haproxy.d/conf.yaml][27] for all available configuration options.
+1. Edit the `haproxy.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your HAProxy metrics.
+See the [sample haproxy.d/conf.yaml][8] for all available configuration options.

    ```yaml
    instances: